 For a few other options in the field of camera operation, consider these careers:

 Like video camera operators, photographers capture images, but photographers capture still images, while video camera operators record moving images.
 Photographers may specialize in capturing a particular type of still image, such as portraits, landscapes or aerial images.
 The level of education required to work as a photographer depends on the type of business.
 For example, while portrait photographers may take a few classes to learn their craft, news photographers may be required to have a bachelor's degree.

-The median salary for all types of photographers in 2012 was $28,490, according to the BLS.
-The BLS projects that jobs for professional photographers will increase at a slower-than-average pace of 3% from 2012 to 2022.
+The median salary for all types of photographers in May 2019 was $36,280, according to the BLS.
+The BLS projects that jobs for professional photographers will decrease at a pace of 4% from 2019 to 2029.
 This is likely due to the improved camera technologies that make it easier for people to take their own pictures.

 For those who want to work on the technical side of television or film but do not want to operate the camera, a career as a broadcast technician may be a good fit.
 Broadcast technicians take the video images recorded by the camera operator and edit the sound and picture quality.
 They also operate equipment that maintains sound and picture quality during live television broadcasts.
 An associate's degree and technical prowess are required for this career.
-Jobs for broadcast technicians are projected to increase at a slower-than-average rate of 3% from 2012 to 2022, according to the BLS.
-The BLS reported in 2012 that broadcast technicians had a median salary of $37,880.
+Jobs for broadcast technicians are projected to increase at a of 3% from 2019 to 2029, according to the BLS.
+The BLS reported in 2019 that broadcast and sound engineering technicians had a median salary of $54,740.